guardian/pkgu/README.md

 }
 ```

-Then run `yarn build`/`npm run build`.
+This will compile your project to a `dist` directory ready for publishing, performing the following steps:

-First, it will lint your `package.json` and `tsconfig.json` files and update/add/remove any fields as necessary.
+1. Lint your `package.json` and `tsconfig.json` files and update/add/remove any fields as necessary.

-Second, it will compile 3 versions of your project:
+2. Compile 3 versions of your project:

-1. CommonJS version targetting ES2018 (for Node 10+)
+    1. CommonJS version targetting ES2018 (for Node 10+).
-2. ESM version targetting ES2020 for use by bundlers (see [Using `@guardian` NPM packages](https://github.com/guardian/recommendations/blob/master/npm-packages.md#using-guardian-npm-packages) in the recommendations for more info)
+    2. ESM version targetting ES2020 for use by bundlers (see [Using `@guardian` NPM packages](https://github.com/guardian/recommendations/blob/master/npm-packages.md#using-guardian-npm-packages) in the recommendations for more info).
-3. TypeScript declaration files
+    3. TypeScript declaration files.

-Third, it will check that the build artefacts match the `package.json` config.
+3. Check that the build artefacts match the `package.json` config.

-Finally, if your package provides a CLI it will set the permissions needed to make it executable.
+4. If your package provides a CLI it will set the permissions needed to make it executable.

 You should then be good to publish.